seb-goodman/blog/src/content/blog/pythons-uv-is-mismarketed/index.md

 I'm a big fan of the Python package manager [uv](https://github.com/astral-sh/uv).
 A _big_ fan.
 I'll shudder using the word, but it has unironically been a 'game-changer' for me.

 My appreciation for uv is probably why I've been so confused lately by how few Python developers have even come across it.
-I see this at work, but it's also on display in conversations over social media, where people still seem convinced that Python tooling sucks.
+I see this at work, but I also see this a lot on Twitter, where people still seem convinced that Python tooling sucks.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I hate python<br>I hate python3<br>I hate pip3<br>I hate pip<br>I hate venv<br><br>Why can&#39;t they just come up with a normal version and package manager for god&#39;s sake.
 This is ridiculous.</p>&mdash; Async (@0xAsync) <a href="https://twitter.com/0xAsync/status/1766962418171670661?ref_src=twsrc%5Etfw">March 10, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>